About Eugene's Neighborhoods

 Laid back, entertaining and fun.
 People who live and work in, what they call "The Whiteaker" or "The Whit", describe it as a colorful, bohemian, artsy, interesting place to be: The alternative part of town.
 In the span of a few blocks there are a rainbow mural on the Glass Menagerie (glass pipe store), saltwater-taffy-colored bungalows in the East Blair Housing Cooperative, Red Barn Natural Grocery, and the blue and gold domes of St. John the Wonderworker Serbian Orthodox Church.
 Local breweries of Ninkasi, Hop Valley and Oakshire call this neighborhood “home”.
 Eugene's oldest neighborhood is spread out around an area north and south of the railroad tracks a few blocks from the Willamette River.
 The neighborhood has a distinctive core business area that stretches along Blair Boulevard and surrounding streets, roughly between Third and Seventh Avenues.

-We are Licensed to Sell Real Estate in the State of Oregon
+Licensed to help you Buy or Sell Real Estate in the State of Oregon